jdi-docs/jdi-light/source/includes/documentation/_jdi_features.md

     > set APPLITOOLS_API_KEY="Applitools_Eyes_key"
 ```

-- To set an environment variables permanently in Windows, go to **Control Panel > System > Windows version > Advanced System Settings > Environment Variables > System
+- To set an environment variable permanently in Windows, go to **Control Panel > System > Windows version > Advanced System Settings > Environment Variables > System
-  Variables > Edit > New**
+  Variables > Edit > New**.

-- Then set the "Name" to APPLITOOLS_API_KEY and "Value" to Applitools_Eyes_key
+- Then set the "Name" to APPLITOOLS_API_KEY and "Value" to Applitools_Eyes_key.

 Check that the environment variable is set: